Stef Doedée

-Career
+Playing career

 Doedée played in the Netherlands for Feyenoord, RKC Waalwijk and Dordrecht.
 He signed for Finnish club Inter Turku in August 2012, signing a contract until end of season 2012.
 From 2013 he was under contract at ASWH with which he ascended to the Derde Divisie (2016) and Tweede Divisie (2019).
 He did not actually play in the Tweede Divisie as he had previously signed to transfer to Hoofdklasse-side VV Smitshoek.

+Coaching career

 Immediately after ending his player career in 2021, he signed as goalkeeping coach for the 2nd, U23, and U19 teams of ASWH.